-The recommended dosage to help reduce/relieve symptoms of non-specific vaginitis/ bacterial vaginosis is one (1) Prevegyne® vaginal tablet per day.
+The recommended dosage to help reduce/relieve symptoms of bacterial vaginosis is one (1) Prevegyne® vaginal tablet per day.

-If after six (6) days you are still experiencing symptoms or if your symptoms increase while using Prevegyne®, please consult your healthcare professional.
+A six (6)-day course of treatment is recommended to restore physiological pH and normal vaginal flora.
+If, after six (6) days, you are still experiencing symptoms or if your symptoms worsen while using Prevegyne®, please consult a healthcare professional.

 How to insert Prevegyne®

-When inserted in the vagina, vitamin C is not absorbed in significant amounts.
-Only one (1) tablet should be inserted vaginally per day.
+Vitamin C inserted in the vagina is not absorbed in significant amounts.
+However, only one (1) tablet should be inserted vaginally per day.

 The most common adverse reactions associated with Prevegyne® are vaginal itching and burning.
-Other adverse reactions associated with Prevegyne® may include vaginal discharge, pain or insomnia.
+Other side effects associated with Prevegyne® may include vaginal discharge, pain or insomnia.

 This is not a complete list of side effects.

 Should you experience any unexpected side effects while taking Prevegyne® contact your doctor, pharmacist or other healthcare professional.

 You can report any suspected adverse reactions associated with the use of any health product to the Canada Vigilance Program in one of the following 3 ways: